 What are the side effects of gabapentin?

-Common side effects: dizziness, drowsiness, fatigue, coordination problems, weight gain (5-10 lbs), swelling in hands/feet.
-Serious side effects: mood changes, suicidal thoughts, severe allergic reaction.
+Common side effects: dizziness, drowsiness, fatigue, coordination problems, weight gain (5-10 lbs), swelling.
+Serious: mood changes, suicidal thoughts, severe allergic reaction.
+Always discuss with your doctor.

 Can I stop gabapentin suddenly?